Jerrylum/topmost2/README.md

 ### Other Software

-There is some software on the Internet are doing the same thing too.
+There are some software on the Internet are doing the same thing too.
 Like [DeskPins](https://efotinis.neocities.org/deskpins/) and [Window TopMost Control](https://www.sordum.org/9182/window-topmost-control-v1-2/).
-I am trying to compare with them in several ways.
-Keep in mind, this is not a strict comparison and you might have your own answer base on your daily need and style.
+I am trying to compare them in several ways.
+Keep in mind, everyone has different opinion so this comparison is for reference only.